bpmn-os/bpmnos-engine/docs/md/data/main.md

 Instance_1; Process_1; duration := baseTime + processingRate * 5
 ```

-**Note:** INITIALIZATION expressions can only reference global attributes, not status or data attributes from the same or parent scope.
+**Note:** INITIALIZATION expressions can reference any attributes previously parse-time evaluated in earlier CSV rows (globals or instance attributes).
+Referenced attributes must be available in the node's attributeRegistry.
+Row order determines which attributes are available for reference.

 Values provided for `string` attributes must be quoted, values provided for `boolean` attributes must be `true` or `false`, and values provided for `collection` attributes must be embraced in square brackets.